IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Job Board and Sourcing Tools

-LinkedIn Recruiter licenses run $9,000-$14,000 per seat annually.
-Add Indeed sponsored posts, niche tech job boards, and background screening tools.
-Budget $15,000-$20,000/year in tools alone.
+LinkedIn Recruiter licenses, Indeed sponsored posts, niche tech job boards, and background screening tools add up quickly.
+The annual tooling investment for a single recruiter is substantial.

 3